| Camp Rainey Mountain Diary July 1 through July 8, 2001

 an 8 ounce ice water before they get any thing else to drink -- great idea by

+the staff!
 Watching the staff march in with their chants echoing off the hills over the

 lake is impressive.
 I think every boy was ready to sign up for job as soon as